Firefighter Tactical Fitness: CRACKYL Workout 24-1 AMRAP

 Training Exercises

-Each movement reinforces a foundational pattern, develops a specific adaptation, and supports real-world firefighting tasks.
+Each movement reinforces a foundational pattern, develops targeted adaptation, and supports real-world firefighting tasks.

 Sandbag Walking Lunge